History of Club Atlético River Plate: 1950s: First treble

 River went to a European tour in 1951 and the next year the team crowned champion.
 River totalized 40 points, with 17 matches won, 6 draws and 7 losses.
 That team was nicknamed "La Máquina" ("The Machine") and had Labruna, Uruguayan Walter Gómez, Santiago Vernazza, Eliseo Prado, Lousteau and goalkeeper Carrizo as some of its most relevant players.
 In 1953 River won another title, with 60 goals scored and only conceding 36.

 With the addition of "Pipo" Rossi (returned from Millonarios of Colombia), Federico Vairo (traded from Rosario Central) and the rise of Enrique Omar Sívori from the youth categories River won the 1955, 1956 and 1957 titles consecutively for the first time in the history of the club.
 River Plate would also win its sixth Copa Aldao in 1955 against Nacional, achieving a record for the tournament so this was the last year it was held.

-After the 1957 South American Championship held in Lima, Peru, Sívori was acquired by Juventus F.C. paying $10 million.
+After the 1957 South American Championship held in Lima, Peru, Sívori was acquired by Juventus FC paying $10 million.
 That amount of money was used by the club to finish the Estadio Monumental grandstands.

 After the demise of the Argentina national team in the 1958 World Cup (where Labruna also played with #10 replacing Sívori) River would spend a long time without obtaining any title.
 On 12 October 1959, Angel Labruna retired from football at the age of 41.
 Labruna is still the all-time Argentine football top scorer (along with Independiente forward Arsenio Erico with 293 goals over 514 matches played).
 Moreover, Labruna was one of the greatest idols in River Plate's history.